 4 Objective

-This work item is to implement following objectives:
+For CT1, the expected work includes:

 Evaluating and defining the conditions in which the 5G UE can maintain or re-enable the E-UTRA capability, if necessary.

 Defining the handling of T3402 which allows the UE to reselect from 5GS to EPS or be handed over/redirected from 5GS to EPS by the network.